 It’s true that there are many inexpensive ways to become a certified ESL teacher.
 Sometimes simply having that certification can mean the difference between the next salary tier, and sometimes it is even more specific than that.
 Many English teaching job opportunities will simply want that checklist qualifier, but some will require the full-on classroom course with 40 hour practicum version.
 Something to keep in mind when weighing your TEFL curriculum options.

 Experience comes in many shapes and forms.
 You don’t have to have a teaching degree to get teaching experience (or an English teaching job), and you don’t have to be narrowed in on ESL when looking for teaching opportunities abroad.
 There are many resume and confidence boosters to be found once you get creative in looking.
 Volunteer tutoring in any subject, for example, is a great way to practice your teaching tactics and accumulate experience hours.
-Plus, the one-on-one skills may come in handy if you chose to generously supplement your teaching salary while abroad by additionally giving private lessons on the side!
+Plus, the one-on-one skills may come in handy if you chose to generously supplement your teaching English abroad salary by additionally giving private lessons on the side!

 Networking can never be overrated.
 And especially in today’s technological age (ok, grandma), it has never been easier.
 Reconnect with that old high school buddy who you stalked on FB during their teach abroad stint last year, join a social media group, and read program-alumni reviews and interviews.
 Ask questions and speaking directly with those who have already done the research, made the mistakes, and gone through the experience often provides the most accurate depiction.
 Not only may it lead to an opportunity you may not have otherwise known about nor had access to, but there are just some things you just cannot know until you’ve learned them by doing.